liyakun/doc_classifier_system/README.md

 ##### Model Training
 The `model_learn` folder contains the necessary tools to train a document classifier.

-A trained deep neural network (dnn) machine learning model was trained to classify documents The model was trained by fine tuning available train AlexNet dnn model.
+A deep neural network (dnn) machine learning model was trained to classify documents.
+The model was trained by fine tuning available trained AlexNet dnn model.

 ###### Steps to reproduce
 * download images